-Now that open enrollment season is here, I want to outline 3 key things you need to know about health care going into 2016.
+Now that open enrollment season is here, I want to outline some key things you need to know about health care going into 2019.

 Pay attention to the color codes

 Most individuals buying their own coverage by color codes wind up buying silver on the health care exchanges.
 The benchmark silver plan on average is expected to decrease.
 The average monthly premium will go from $412 to $405 for 2019, according to data from the U.S. Centers for Medicare and Medicaid services.

-If you will go and shop either on your state’s health care exchange or off it, you may find another silver plan for next year that’s less than what you pay now.
-But by just doing a renewal and keeping doing what you’re doing, you will cost yourself money.
+If you go and shop either on your state’s health care exchange or off it, you may find another silver plan for next year that costs less than what you pay now.
+But know that just doing a renewal and keeping doing what you’re doing could cost you money.

 Small businesses need to shop around

 For small businesses, there are huge differences in the cost of similar coverage from one carrier to another.
 If you use a health insurance broker, you need to shop that coverage.
 One good thing about 2019 is that small business owners will now have the opportunity to join forces for cheaper health care plans.

-Want money-saving advice?
+Want more money-saving advice?
 Visit our Health & Health Care section!